habara-k/cfr-rs/README.md

 ```

 This library reads all the rules of a game from a JSON file.
-The implementation is not specific to any particular game, so it can analyze any game that meets the above conditions.
+The implementation is not specific to any particular game, so you can analyze any game that meets the above conditions.

 ## Benchmark